awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 + `ASGAverageNetworkOut`—Average number of bytes sent out on all network interfaces by the Auto Scaling group\.
 + `ALBRequestCountPerTarget`—Number of requests completed per target in an Application Load Balancer target group\.

 You can choose other available Amazon CloudWatch metrics or your own metrics in CloudWatch by specifying a customized metric\.
-You must use the AWS CLI or an AWS SDK to create a target tracking policy with a customized metric\.
+You must use the AWS CLI or an SDK to create a target tracking policy with a customized metric\.

 Keep the following in mind when choosing a metric:
 + Not all metrics work for target tracking\.
 This can be important when you are specifying a customized metric\.
 The metric must be a valid utilization metric and describe how busy an instance is\.
 The metric value must increase or decrease proportionally to the number of instances in the Auto Scaling group\.
 That's so the metric data can be used to proportionally scale out or in the number of instances\.
 For example, the CPU utilization of an Auto Scaling group works \(that is, the Amazon EC2 metric `CPUUtilization` with the metric dimension `AutoScalingGroupName`\), if the load on the Auto Scaling group is distributed across the instances\.